-5.2.5 Australian Paired Kidney Exchange (AKX) Priority
+5.2.5 Australian and New Zealand Paired Kidney Exchange (ANZKX) Priority Listing

-If the intended recipient of a kidney from a living donor matched through the Australia Paired Kidney Exchange (AKX) is unable to receive that kidney but their co-registered living donor has already donated, the "orphan recipient" will be eligible for priority listing from the national deceased donor organ pool.
+If the intended recipient of a kidney from a living donor matched through the Australian and New Zealand Paired Kidney Exchange (ANZKX) is unable to receive that kidney but their co-registered living donor has already donated, the "orphan recipient" will be eligible for priority listing from the national deceased donor organ pool in their country of residence.

-If the orphaned AKX recipient is pre-emptive (i.e. has not yet started dialysis) then an exception will be made so that these patients can be prioritised to receive a kidney from the deceased donor pool once approved by RTAC.
+If the orphaned recipient is in Australia and pre-emptive (i.e. has not yet started dialysis) then an exception will be made so that these patients can be prioritised to receive a kidney from the deceased donor pool once approved by RTAC.